The 6 Types Of E-Auction Examples Top Performing Companies Use

 During Vickrey e-auctions, competitors are incentivized to declare the real price from the beginning instead of strategizing along the way.
 When used with suppliers, this type of e-auctions can be a very powerful instrument; suppliers will indicate the minimum price they’re willing to accept.

 When the e-auction closes, the winning supplier will get a better (i.e., higher) price than the minimum specified.
 This will be the price of the closest competitor, minus a small step decided by the buyer when setting up the e-auction.

 For example, if supplier A bids 10 EUR / widget, and supplier B bids 15 EUR / widget, supplier A will win the bid, but at a price of, for instance, 14 EUR (where 1 EUR is the step decided by the buyer).

 This type of e-auction is usually carried in a single step.
 While the e-auction is open, suppliers input their best prices.
 Once the e-auction closes, the system determines the winner and the price according to the algorithm described above.

-Using Vickrey e-auctions implies, of course, that the e-auction platform hides from the buyer the price indicated by suppliers, and that both buyers and suppliers trust the platform to correctly and confidentially calculate best prices.
+Using Vickrey e-auctions implies, of course, that the e-auction platform hides from the buyer the price indicated by suppliers, and that both buyers and suppliers trust the platform to correctly and confidentially calculate the best prices.

 Other versions of Vickrey e-auctions allow for multiple rounds or creating a hybrid Vickrey / British Reverse e-auction where suppliers can see their rank and price and adjust their best bids according to their strategy.